Divorce Italian Style: Plot

-Ferdinando Cefalù, a 37-year-old impoverished Sicilian nobleman, is married to Rosalia, a devoted wife he no longer loves.
-He is in love with his cousin Angela, a 16-year-old girl he sees only during the summer because her family sends her away to Catholic school in the city.
+In the Sicilian town of Agramonte, Ferdinando Cefalù, a 37-year-old impoverished nobleman, has been married for 12 years to Rosalia, a devoted wife he no longer loves.
+He is in love with his 16-year-old cousin Angela, whom he sees only during the summer because her family sends her away to Catholic school in the city.
 Besides his wife, he shares his life with his elderly parents, his sister, and her fiancé, a funeral director.
-The family share their once stately palace with his uncles, who are slowly but surely eating away the remainders of their once rich estate.
+The family share their once stately palace with his uncles, who are slowly but surely eating away the remainders of their once-rich estate.

-Aware that divorce is illegal, Ferdinando fantasizes about doing away with his wife, such as by throwing her into a boiling cauldron, sending her into space in a rocket, or drowning her in quicksand.
+Aware that divorce is illegal, Ferdinando fantasizes about killing Rosalia, such as by throwing her into a boiling cauldron, sending her into space in a rocket, or drowning her in quicksand.
 After a chance encounter with Angela during a family trip, he discovers that she shares his feelings.

-Inspired by a local story of a woman who killed her husband in a rage of jealousy, he resolves to lead his wife into having an affair so that he can catch her in flagrante delicto, murder her, and receive a light sentence for committing an honour killing.
+Inspired by a local story of a woman who killed her husband in a fit of jealousy, Ferdinando resolves to lead his wife into having an affair so that he can catch her in flagrante delicto, murder her, and receive a light sentence for committing an honor killing.
 He first needs to find a suitable lover for his wife, whom he finds in the local priest's godson, Carmelo Patanè, a painter who has had feelings for Rosalia for years.
-For a time he was presumed killed during World War II.
+For a time, he was presumed killed during World War II.
 Ferdinando also procures the State Prosecutor's friendship with a small favor.
 The final stage of his plan is to arrange for Carmelo's constant presence in his house, which he achieves by feigning interest in having his palace frescoes restored.

-But Carmelo is timid with Rosalia, and she is initially committed to conjugal fidelity.
+Carmelo is timid with Rosalia, and she is initially committed to conjugal fidelity.
 Ferdinando tapes their private conversations and has to ward off the maid Sisina's infatuation with Carmelo.
-After Carmelo makes a pass at Sisina, she tells the priest, Carmelo's godfather, at confession, who informs her that Carmelo is married with three children.
+After Carmelo makes a pass at Sisina, she tells the priest, Carmelo's godfather, in confession, who informs her that Carmelo is married with three children.
 She relays that information to Ferdinando.
 Rosalia and Carmelo finally give in to their passion, but the tape of their conversation runs out just as they are arranging their next meeting.
 All Ferdinando knows is that it will take place the next evening.